Latest site updates:

 For details of the next OCD Support IW meeting please see the Events section of our website.

-A new support group for those affected by Tourettes is being held on 8th September 2013.
+A new support group for those affected by Tourettes was launched on 8th September 2013.
 For more information please see the Events section of our website or contact

 Emma on 07738772045 or email@example.com.